 Conflating academic achievement with education is an age-old and global dilemma.
 Pakistan is no different.
 While students of the masses are relegated to whatever education is available (or not), the education of the elite brings its own set of challenges, particularly around academics.

-This name brand teacher is themselves another education entrepreneur who has successfully identified and monetized the pain point of the market.
+This name-brand teacher is another education entrepreneur who has successfully identified and monetized the pain point of the market.
 Usually, s/he only works at a school to sustain a steady flow of students to their evening tuition academy classes.
-After completing paltry fractions of the syllabus, this tutor unabashedly asks students to come to the tuition centres --AT EXTRA CHARGE-- to finish the complete syllabus, or for exam practice, or for those coveted notes that the tutor will only reveal a few days before the exam to their “select students”.
-The schools, already under pressure from these name brand teachers to drive their own, never raise an eyebrow at this conduct.
+After completing paltry fractions of the syllabus, this tutor unabashedly asks students to come to the tuition centres AT EXTRA CHARGE to finish the complete syllabus, or for exam practice, or for those coveted notes that the tutor will only reveal a few days before the exam to their “select students”.
+The schools, already under pressure from these name-brand teachers to drive their own, never raise an eyebrow at this conduct.

 It would be acceptable if the loss were only financial.
 However, today, at the most elite schools in Pakistan that are purportedly training the future leadership of this country, disengaged students are sleeping, or playing around in classes.
-Their common refrain, “We will study this at the tuition center -- don’t bother us right now.”
+Their common refrain is, “We will study this at the tuition center -- don’t bother us right now.”
 What does a teacher say to that?
-What does a parent?
-What can a school principal?
+What does a parent do?
+What can a school principal do?

 It is time to put an end to this and give young children in this country their lives back.
 Students need 3-4 hours of efficiently and effectively delivered teaching at most every day.
 The rest of their day should be spent getting the right exercise, socialization, sleep and food.
 Out-Class’ founding team welcomes conversations with parents, or parent groups, who are eager to find ways to make their educational experiences, more wholesome ones.